Language: EN

 Extended Range for Negative Numbers

-It is important to mention that the range of negative numbers often has a more negative value than positive for one reason, that the positives include zero.
+It is important to mention that the range of negative numbers usually has a more negative value than positive for a reason, that positives include zero.

-In the signed representation, zero is included in the positive range, which means that the negative range needs to include an additional number to compensate.
+In the signed representation, zero is included in the positive range, which means the negative range needs to include one additional number to compensate.

-For example, in one byte, the signed range is from -128 to 127, where -128 is a more negative number than -127.
+For example, in a byte, the signed range is from -128 to 127, where -128 is a more negative number than -127.
 This is because zero is in the positive range.